-TEK1 completed a canopy project for a prominent organization in Australia.
-The goal was to provide detailed support for steelwork canopies.
+TEK1 completed a showroom extension project for a prominent organization in Australia.
+The goal was to provide drawings for the showroom extension.
+This project involves a lot of site measures because we are taking support from the existing steel.

 Recently, we were awarded a project to detail a curved section on the bridge for a reputed organization in Australia.
 The geometry involved presented some unique challenges.